OfficeDev/Office-365-Discovery-SDK-iOS/README.md

-# Discovery SDK for iOS (Preview)
+# [ARCHIVED] Discovery SDK for iOS (Preview)

+> [!IMPORTANT]
-**Important:** This preview SDK has been deprecated and is no longer being maintained.
+> This preview SDK has been deprecated and this repo is no longer being maintained.
 We recommend that you use [Microsoft Graph](https://graph.microsoft.com/) and the associated [Microsoft Graph SDKs](https://developer.microsoft.com/en-us/graph/code-samples-and-sdks) instead.

+> [!NOTE]
+> Security vulnerabilities may exist in the project, or its dependencies.
+If you plan to reuse or run any code from this repo, be sure to perform appropriate security checks on the code or dependencies first.
+Do not use this project as the starting point of a production Office Add-in.
+Always start your production code by using the Office/SharePoint development workload in Visual Studio, or the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), and follow security best practices as you develop the add-in.

 Easily integrate services and data from Discovery into native iOS apps using this Objective-C library.

 ---

-:exclamation:**NOTE**: This code and associated binaries are released as a developer *PREVIEW*.
-You are free to use this library according to the terms of its included [LICENSE](/LICENSE) and to open issues in this repo for unofficial support.

 Information about official Microsoft support is available  [here][support-placeholder].